unionj-cloud/awesome-toolbox/README.md

 * [goadesign/goa](https://github.com/goadesign/goa)(Go): Design-based APIs and microservices in Go
 * [kubernetes/client-go](https://github.com/kubernetes/client-go)(Go): Go client for Kubernetes
 * [docker-slim/docker-slim](https://github.com/docker-slim/docker-slim):DockerSlim (docker-slim): Don't change anything in your Docker container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
+* [slok/goresilience](https://github.com/slok/goresilience): A library to improve the resilience of Go applications in an easy and flexible way
+* [eapache/go-resiliency](https://github.com/eapache/go-resiliency): Resiliency patterns for golang

 ## Database
 * [facebook/ent](https://github.com/facebook/ent)(Go): An entity framework for Go